matteo14c/HaploCoV/README.md

 * Thailand_custom.rep
 * world_custom.rep

-Each execution of HaploCoV usually generates several temporary/indermediate files.
+Each execution of HaploCoV usually generates several temporary/intermediate files.
 Normally you will not need to read/process/use these files, however for your convenience, all the intermediate files will be in be saved in a distinct folder.
 The same conventions applied for naming the main output files is used also to give names to the  intermediate folders.
 In the example outlined above, indermediate files will be saved in 3 different folders, called:

 * Italy_areas_list.txt_results
 * Thailand_custom_results
 * world_custom_results

-The section [Indermediate files and what to make of them](https://haplocov.readthedocs.io/en/latest/haplocov.html#intermediate-files-and-what-to-make-of-them) in the manual provides a more complete descrition of all the intermediate output files that you will find in this folder.
+The section [Intermediate files and what to make of them](https://haplocov.readthedocs.io/en/latest/haplocov.html#intermediate-files-and-what-to-make-of-them) in the manual provides a more complete description of all the intermediate output files that you will find in this folder.

 <hr>